nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 The backend must be initialized using the :c:func:`cloud_init` function, with the binding, and a function pointer to user-defined Cloud API event handler as parameters.
 If :c:func:`cloud_init` returns success, the backend is ready for use.
-The return values for a failure scenario of the :c:func:`cloud_init` function are described below for the nRF Connect for Cloud backend:
+The return values for a failure scenario of the :c:func:`cloud_init` function are described below for the nRF Cloud backend:

 *	-EACCES - Invalid state.
 Already initialized.
 *	-EINVAL - Invalid event handler provided.